-Mr. Swatt is the Co-Chief Accounting Officer of OBDC II, OBDE, OCIC and OTIC, and is the Co-Treasurer and Co-Controller of each of the Blue Owl Credit BDCs.
+Mr. Swatt is the Co-Chief Accounting Officer, Co-Treasurer and Co-Controller of each of the Blue Owl BDCs.
 Mr. Swatt is also a Managing Director of Blue Owl.
-Prior to joining Owl Rock, the predecessor to Blue Owl's Credit platform, in May 2016, Mr. Swatt was an Assistant Controller at Guggenheim Partners in their Private Credit group, where he was responsible for the finance, accounting, and financial reporting functions.
+Prior to joining Owl Rock, the predecessor firm to Blue Owl's Credit platform, in May 2016, Mr. Swatt was an Assistant Controller at Guggenheim Partners in their Private Credit group, where he was responsible for the finance, accounting, and financial reporting functions.
 Preceding that role, Mr. Swatt worked within the Financial Services-Alternative Investments practice of PwC where he specialized in financial reporting, fair valuation of illiquid investments and structured products, internal controls and other technical accounting matters pertaining to alternative investment advisors, hedge funds, business development companies and private equity funds.
 Mr. Swatt received a B.S. in Accounting from the University of Maryland and is a licensed Certified Public Accountant in New York.

-Ms. Withem is the Co-Chief Accounting Officer of OBDC II, OBDE, OCIC and OTIC, and is the Co-Treasurer and Co-Controller of each of the Blue Owl Credit BDCs.
+Ms. Withem is the Co-Chief Accounting Officer, Co-Treasurer and Co-Controller of each of the Blue Owl BDCs.
 Ms. Withem is also a Managing Director of Blue Owl.
 Prior to joining Owl Rock, the predecessor firm to Blue Owl's Credit platform, in March 2018, Ms. Withem was Vice President of Sixth Street Specialty Lending, Inc., a business development company traded on the NYSE, where she was responsible for accounting, financial reporting, treasury and internal controls functions.
 Preceding that role, Ms. Withem worked for MCG Capital Corporation, a business development company formerly traded on the Nasdaq and Deloitte in the Audit and Assurance Practice.
 Ms. Withem received a B.S. in Accounting from James Madison University and is a licensed Certified Public Accountant in Virginia.